-$F{0.1}$ would be used to set TACs, there would have been little difference in the target Fs during the period 1975-95.
-However, if a stock production management strategy were used, the target Fs would have declined.
-This would have been consistent with the decline in stock production.
-It is interesting to note that F{msy} was less than F{max} in the last 2 time periods and F{crash} was less than F{max} in the last 2 time periods and F{crash} was less than F{max} in the most recent time period.
-Some management organizations have treated Y/R and production biological reference points as equivalents (e.g. F{max} and F{msy} , $F{0.1}$ and 2/3 F{msy}) even though there is no direct link between the two.
+Management actions implied by changes in size at age of this stock would be quite different if production models or yield per recruit models were being used.
+Under a yield per recruit management strategy where $F{0.1}$ would be used to set TACs, there would have been little difference in the target Fs during these time periods.
+However, if a stock production management strategy was used, the target Fs would have declined over the period 1975-95.
+This would have been consistent with the decline is stock production.
+It is interesting to note that F{msy} was less than F{max} in the last 2 time periods and F{crash} was less than F{max} in the most recent time period.
+Some management organizations have treated yield per recruit and production biological reference points as equivalents (e.g. F{max} and F{msy} , $F{0.1}$ and 2/3 F{msy}) eventhough there is no direct link between the two.
 Indeed, it is only when recruitment and stock size are independent that F{max} and F{msy} would be equal.
-If this was the case, survival from spawners to recruits would have to be inversely proportional to F, an unlikely scenario (Pereiro, 1992).
+If that were the case, survival from spawners to recruits would have to be inversely proportional to F, an unlikely scenario.
 Furthermore, these results indicate that, in certain circumstances, F{max} could be unsustainable.